steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-Since `table_lists` has type `*mut List`, this shows its a raw pointer hence we will need to make use of unsafe to work with this
+Since `table_lists` has type `*mut List`, this shows it is a raw pointer hence we will need to make use of unsafe to work with this

 ```rs
 pub fn is_contain_table(table_lists: *mut List, expected_table_name: &str) -> bool {